BillyMcCune/Cellular-Automata-Simulator/README.md

     * With time, I would probably choose to implement letter values, like A = 10, B = 11, etc. For cells with very large neighborhoods greater than 36, I would most likely create a new way of implementing rulestrings that would take in comma seperated numbers.

+#### View Bugs

+* The color selector for the cell property will not affect the color of the cell until the user.
+* The zoom in and out of the grid is not center to the grid widget, its zooming center is always the center of the grid, which is not correct.
+* The text field input is checking the validity of the input by trying and catching the exception in the callback, which is unsafe.
+  * The text field input data is not updating the simulation after the simulation get reset.
+* The error dialog is keep popping up every frame when error occurs when user is running a simulation.

 * Features implemented: